sandstorm/Sandstorm.YubiKeyProvisioner/README.md

 * easy install and upgrade of dependencies

 For new setups we use [FiloSottile/yubikey-agent](https://github.com/FiloSottile/yubikey-agent).
 This is a great project which makes using the YubiKey with SSH really fun.
-It just works ;) We currently use our own fork to be able to save the PIN to the keychain and not type it every time we connect the key.
-We have opened a [pullrequest](https://github.com/FiloSottile/yubikey-agent/pull/46).
-Once merged we will switch back.
+It just works ;)

 **For us this is also a documentation that happens to be executable ;)**